-The person responsible in the final analysis for the schedule of classes in each of the units that schedules through CAS is the division chair: Cheryl Wilson (KFSCD), Ronald Castanzo (SIAT), Jeffrey Sawyer (LEHS) and Sharon Glazer (ABS).
-For the CAS academic units: course coordinator Jon Shorr (B.A.-IDIS), Fred Guy (IDIS 302).
+The person responsible in the final analysis for the schedule of classes in each of the units that schedules through CAS is the division chair: Jon Shorr (KFSCD), Ronald Castanzo (SIAT), Jeffrey Sawyer (LEHS) and Sharon Glazer (ABS).
+For the CAS academic units: course coordinator Deidre Badejo (B.A.-IDIS), Fred Guy (IDIS 302).

 The expectation is that the responsible person (or the administrative assistant/academic program specialist) will submit a complete divisional schedule to Associate Dean Deborah Kohl (with a copy to Sonja Journee ).
 How units work internally is their choice, but each unit (division/school, IDIS course) is required to submit exactly one schedule (i.e. in one Microsoft Excel file), compiling all the information from the various schedulers in the unit.

 Once the schedule has been submitted, it is assumed that:

 - it has been checked for conflicts and workload requirements